Combat veteran walking 1,800 miles to raise awareness for suicide prevention

 “For anyone that’s wondering that is dealing with trauma, grief and depression and even thoughts of suicide and they’re wondering what should they do… this is a sign suicide is not the way,” Washington said.
 “It never will be.”

-Washington’s next stop is Atlanta, and his journey will eventually end in West Point, New York.
+Washington’s next stop is Atlanta, where he will be hosting another rally.

+“Whatever you are going through, you don’t have to go through it alone,” Washington said.
+“Walk with me.”

+To support Washington’s journey or to join in on the walk, head to his website or follow the hashtag #walkwithgreg.